 The idea that read ambiguity could affect the outcome of homoeolog partitioned RNA-seq data was first considered in soybean, which underwent allopolyploidization circa 5 mya [47].
 In that case, the data available were Illumina 36 nucleotide (nt) reads.
 Given the ulta-short nature of these reads, one can imagine that individual gene coverage by homoeolog partitioned reads (i.e., those reads containing identifiable SNPs) could be low and fragmented relative to the full gene region.
 Sequencing technologies are trending toward both longer and paired reads, which could alleviate some of the read loss; however, the effects of SNP density and distribution among homoeologs remain pertinent.
 Consider a scenario where we have the standard 100 nt, single end sequencing reads for an allotetraploid and its model diploid progenitors, whose average exonic divergence is 1.5% and which ranges 0% (no diagnostic SNPs) to 3%.
 For a given 1 kb homoeologous transcript pair, each covered 10-fold by these 100 nt reads, the number of reads retained (i.e., its presumed relative expression level within that cohort) depends both on SNP number and distribution (Figure 1).
 For those transcripts containing a single diagnostic SNP (0.1% divergence; Figure 1A), only 20% of the total transcript length (approximately double the read length) will be represented by each homoeolog and only 10% of the reads will be unambiguously mapped.
 As nucleotide divergence between homoeologs increases, both the proportion of homoeologous transcript covered and the percentage of reads mapped increases at a rate determined by the distribution of the diagnostic SNPs.
 If, for example, the diagnostic SNPs are evenly distributed (Figure 1B, C) the entire length of each homoeologous transcript is completely (or nearly completely) represented at 0.5% divergence.
 The read coverage, however, is still reduced by ~50% given that the distance between SNPs (approximately 200nt) is half the read length.
 That is, because each nucleotide is covered 10x, we can expect that 50 out of the 100 total reads (to give 10x) will contain a diagnostic SNP (5 SNPs x 10 read coverage/nt = 50 reads).
 At 1% divergence, we would expect near complete read retention if the homoeologous SNPs are evenly distributed due to the read length being approximately equivalent to the distance between SNPs.

-This is somewhat reassuring If you consider the above, where mean =1.5% divergence over a range of 0% - 3%, then the proportion of genes with near-complete partitioning of homoeologous reads should be approximately 84%.
+This is somewhat reassuring for many polyploid species with a modest amount of divergence, e.g. cotton (citation), Brassica (citation), coffee (citation).
+If you consider the above, where mean =1.5% divergence over a range of 0% - 3%, then the proportion of genes with near-complete partitioning of homoeologous reads should be approximately 84%.
 To examine this using biological data, we evaluated percent divergence between the two model diploid progenitors of polyploid cotton (Supplementary Table 1) which diverged approximately 5-10 million years ago (mya).
 The distribution of divergence for all cotton homoeologs is notable centered on approximately 1.5% median divergence with a slight right tail (Figure 2), which may be attributable to errors in either gene annotation (i.e., including the faster involving intergenic space in gene bodies) or the SNP index (e.g., paralogs, sequencing errors, etc).
 Indeed, restricting the range in divergence to 0 – 3% reduces the mean divergence from approximately 2% to the median of 1.5% and produces a nearly-bell shaped curve (Figure 2) with a slight left skew, the latter evident both from the graph and the summation that only 78.4% of genes are >=1% different in exon sequence versus the expected 84%.